neoboi76/pawportal/README.md

 #### 4. Access the Application

 Open your browser and navigate to:

 - http://localhost:4200

 You should see the PawPortal login/home page.

 ---

-## 🐳 Docker Setup
+## 🐳 Docker Setup #1 (Clone Repository)

-Docker provides a containerized environment that ensures consistency across different machines.
+This setup is for users who want to build and run the application using Docker after cloning the repository.
+Docker Compose will build the images from source and manage all services.

 ### Prerequisites